I remember when I first started as a personal trainer. Exchanging my time for money.

 And here’s the thing: My passion for helping individual clients was dwindling.
 It was starting to turn to a job.

-Then I business mentor named Martin Horne.
-Told me something that went like this: “You going to count reps your whole life?
-You can go bigger.
-You owe it to yourself and your whole team to stop tinkering and start leading.”
+Then I business mentor named Martin Horne told me something that went something like this: “You going to count reps your whole life?”

 Counting reps!
 I felt insulted for weeks.
 It struck a nerve.
 But then it started to set in.
 He was right.
 I could do more.
 Martin has an unconventional way of nudging people.